Brian Cryer

 How much does it cost?

-Electricity consumption (at least in the UK) is measured and paid for by units, one unit being the equivalent of 1 kilowatt hour.
-So a 100watt light bulb left on for ten hours uses 1unit of electricity (1kwh) as would a 2kw fan heater left on for half an hour.
+Electricity consumption (at least in the UK) is measured and paid for by units, where one unit is the equivalent of 1 kilowatt hour.
+So a 100watt light bulb left on for ten hours uses 1unit of electricity (100watts x 10hours = 1000 watt hours = 1kwh) as would a 2kw fan heater left on for half an hour.

 The following table is provided as a guide and shows how many units (kwh) devices would use according to their rated power consumption: